openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Filtering by allowed instances
 ++++++++++++++++++++++++++++++

-It is not always desirable to manage every accessable virtual machine as a Redfish System, such as when an OpenStack tenant has many instances which do not represent virtual baremetal.
+It is not always desirable to manage every accessible virtual machine as a Redfish System, such as when an OpenStack tenant has many instances which do not represent virtual baremetal.
 In this case it is possible to specify a list of UUIDs which are allowed.